 Vegetables: Leafy greens, broccoli, Brussels sprouts, and carrots.

 Legumes: Lentils, chickpeas, and beans.
+Try 5 easy lentil recipes.

-Benefits of High Fiber Foods:
+Benefits of High Fiber Foods for PCOS:

-Fiber-rich foods reduce blood sugar levels.
-It may help in managing insulin resistance, a common issue in PCOS.
-A fiber-rich diet also keeps you full.
 It might help with weight loss.
-A recent study shows that a high fiber-diet can reduce BMI and influence the gut microbiota to produce beneficial compounds (SCFA).
-These substances, can protect against weight gain and insulin resistance (3).
+A recent study shows that a high-fibre diet can reduce BMI.
+Additionally, it can influence the gut microbiota to produce beneficial compounds (SCFA, 13, 14, 15, 16, 17).
+These substances can protect against weight gain and insulin resistance (18).

 2. Lean Protein Sources: